-Paper 1 is an essay paper of three hours duration.
-The paper consists of four essay questions.
+Paper 1 is a short answer paper of two hours duration.
+The paper consists of four questions.
 Candidates are expected to answer all the questions.
 The questions represent a range of subject areas from the syllabus, with relevance to both overseas and UK-resident candidates.

-Paper 2 is a short answer paper of three hours duration, normally held on the same day as Paper 1.
-The paper consists of 24 short notes questions.
+Paper 2 is also a short answer paper of two hours duration, normally held on the same day as Paper 1.
+The paper consists of four questions.
 Candidates are expected to answer all the questions.

 Part 2 of the DDPH is a structured clinical reasoning (SCR) assessment.
 The examination consists of four assessments and is of 80 minutes duration.
 Candidates will have 10 minutes preparation time followed by 10 minutes questioning with a different examiner for each SCR.
 Candidates may be asked questions on any part of the syllabus.
 The SCR provides candidates with the opportunity to demonstrate a broad range of knowledge.